parismita/parismita.github.io/menu/projects.md

   </div>

   <p>
     The idea of this project is to detect whenever a person leaves a room empty and if the fans or lights are on then he will get a ping on his smartphone through an app .
-Also, the lights and fans can be switched off by using the app itself rather than going back inside the room...<a href="https://www.instructables.com/id/Making-Smart-home-Devices-techiniche-boltiot/">Read more</a>
+Also, the lights and fans can be switched off by using the app itself rather than going back inside the room...<a href="https://www.instructables.com/id/Making-Smart-home-Devices-techiniche-boltiot/">Read more</a><span class="post-date"> <i class="fa fa-clock-o" aria-hidden="true"></i> {% include read-time.html %}</span>
   </p>
  </div>